implydata/imply-iot-workshop/README.md

 # Welcome to the Imply Polaris IoT Workshop
-IoT Workshop based on Apache Druid with AWS IoT Core and streaming through Kinesis
+IoT Workshop based on Apache Druid with AWS IoT Core and streaming through Kinesis.
+In this workshop we will explain the benefits of sending IoT device data from AWS IoT Core to Imply’s real-time monitoring and observability platform.
+We will also walk you through a step-by-step approach to using AWS IoT Core and Imply to build a real-time analytics application to help operators and other end users monitor, diagnose, and resolve production issues.

 # Real World IoT with Imply Polaris, a managed service of Apache Druid